Featured image: Wikimedia Commons

 However, this spot’s history is short, having closed a few years after, in 1858.
 In 2005, the cemetery became part of the UNESCO World Heritage Site Historic Center of Macau.
 In the application submitted to UNESCO, The State Administration of Cultural Heritage of the People’s Republic of China stated that the Protestant cemetery was, along with several other structures in the territory, a “first” in China.

 “Among the group of buildings forming this proposal are several pioneering examples that are associated with significant influential changes in China, with the succession of architectural monuments including several “firsts” in China: the first baroque and mannerist constructions; the first Western-style university (St. Paul’s College); the first Western legislative administrative structure; the first modern lighthouse; the first Protestant cemetery; the first Western fortresses; the oldest and most enduring seminary (St. Joseph’s Seminary).
-As a group of buildings, Macao also presents the oldest European architectural examples in China and the oldest European urban settlement structure in China”, the documents says.
+As a group of buildings, Macao also presents the oldest European architectural examples in China and the oldest European urban settlement structure in China”, as mentioned in the document.

 US Presidents and the Royal Family